bingis-khan/split-keyboard/README.md

 - I'll have to think more about positions of special keys.
 Reachability and position.
 I might also make them only accessible with `Fn` keys to shrink the keyboard even more (or increase the size of important keys, like `Enter`, `Shift`)
   - For example, make the bottom-left keys programmable.
 Also, maybe decrease the size of `Fn`, because it looks kinda stupid.
 - Special key for stuff like Vim.
+- Remove `LAlt` as I don't seem to be using it anyway.